Colin97/MSN-Point-Cloud-Completion/README.md

 [[paper]](http://cseweb.ucsd.edu/~mil070/projects/AAAI2020/paper.pdf) [[data]](https://drive.google.com/drive/folders/1X143kUwtRtoPFxNRvUk9LuPlsf1lLKI7?usp=sharing)

 MSN is a learning-based shape completion method which can preserve the known structures and generate dense and evenly distributed point clouds.
-Please refer to our AAAI 2020 [paper](http://cseweb.ucsd.edu/~mil070/projects/AAAI2020/paper.pdf) for more details.
+See our AAAI 2020 [paper](http://cseweb.ucsd.edu/~mil070/projects/AAAI2020/paper.pdf) for more details.

-In this project, we also provide an implementation for Earth Mover's Distance (EMD) of point clouds, which is based on the auction algorithm and only needs $O(n)$ memory.
+In this project, we also provide an implementation for the Earth Mover's Distance (EMD) of point clouds, which is based on the auction algorithm and only needs $O(n)$ memory.

 ![](/teaser.png)
 *with 32,768 points after completion*